BR4GR/ddi-Datenbankdesign-und-Implementierung/report.md

 ## Specific questions

 ### Which NoSQL database did you choose and why?
 MongoDB seems a good fit for this problem due to its document-oriented nature.
-Product data, with its nested structures (nutrition, offer, potentially lists like ingredients and GTINs), is scraped already as JSON documents.
-The productInformation and offer objects is embedded directly within the product document, avoiding joins for common queries and simplifying data retrieval.
-Categories could be handled by having a separate category collection and linking by ID.
+Product data, with its nested structures (nutrition, offer, potentially lists like ingredients and GTINs), maps well to JSON documents.
+The productInformation and offer objects can be embedded directly within the product document, avoiding joins for common queries and simplifying data retrieval.
+Categories could be handled either by embedding a list of category IDs/names in the product document or by having a separate category collection and linking by ID.
+For simplicity and to demonstrate a common NoSQL pattern, we'll embed relevant category information

 ### What does the problem look like?
 We're analyzing product data from Migros (a Swiss retailer), including product details, nutritional information, offers, and categories.
 The key non-trivial aspect is the relationship between products and categories (many-to-many), and the inclusion of nutritional information and offer details as sub-entities.
 Also products can have multiple entries over time, allowing for historical data analysis.
 ### What does the conceptual data model look like?